GOVIS 2025 - Creative Digital Government

 Holding postgraduate qualifications in psychology and education, Rachael is passionate about helping individuals understand how their brains work, what makes them unique, and how to leverage their strengths to thrive.
 Over the past five years, she has applied this approach to helping individuals and organisations develop a deeper, more accurate understanding of neurodivergence.

-Shivonne Londt, Senior Solution Architect, New Zealand Public Sector, AWS
+Shivonne Londt - Senior Solution Architect, New Zealand Public Sector, AWS

 With over 20 years of experience at the intersection of technology, strategy, and transformation, Shivonne Londt helps public sector organizations harness the power of cloud and AI to deliver impact at scale.
 As a Senior Solution Architect at Amazon Web Services, Shivonne leads initiatives across Weather and Research, designing resilient, intelligent solutions that empower innovation.